slanglab/phrasemachine/README.md

 (unigrams).
 For example, the words "social" and "security" don't fully represent the concept "social security"; the words "New" and "York" don't really represent "New York."
 Phrasemachine identifies these sort of multiword phrases automatically so you can use them in text analysis.
-Here's how it works in Python (see the [R/](./R) directory for code in R):
+Here's how it works in Python.
+See the [R/](./R) directory for code in R.

     import phrasemachine
     text = "Barack Obama supports expanding social security."